betrusted-io/xous-core/apps/repl/README.md

-# Ball
+# REPL

-A simple demo application that mainly demonstrates how to integrate into the Xous framework, but without much emphasis on I/O.
+A simple demo application that provides a bare-bones REPL framework.

 ## Integration